vikrantmehta123/cp/DSA in C++.md

 ### 4. Multiset

 - Implemented as Red-Black tree.
+So they take logn complexity in the worst case, as opposed to hash-bashed methods which take O(1) on average but O(n) in worst case.
 - Sets don't allow duplicates.
 Multisets do.

 - **Methods**